-Co-insurance - An amount you may be required to pay as your share of the cost for services.
-Co-insurance is usually a percentage (for example, 20%).
+Coinsurance - An amount you may be required to pay as your share of the cost for services after you pay any deductibles.
+Coinsurance is usually a percentage (for example, 20%).

 Combined Maximum Out-of-Pocket Amount - This is the most you will pay in a year for all Part A and Part B services from both in-network (preferred) providers and out-of-network (non-preferred) providers.
-In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
 See Chapter 4, Section 1.2 for information about your combined maximum out-of-pocket amount.